LOlijslager/find_prokaryotic_immune_systems/README.md

                         In case of conflict between identified systems, should DefenseFinder (DF) or PADLOC (PL) overrule?
                         Default: DF.
   -cpu CPU              How many cores to use for DefenseFinder and PADLOC.
 Default: max.
-  --no_padloc           Don't run PADLOC or don't include the results if already run).
+  --no_padloc           Don\'t run PADLOC or don\'t include the results if already run).
-  --no_defensefinder    Don't run defensefinder or don't include the results if already run.
+  --no_defensefinder    Don\'t run defensefinder or don\'t include the results if already run.
   --reference_file REFERENCE_FILE
                         Provide filepath for the systems reference file.
 If not, reference file is searched for in the current working directory and the directory this script is located in.
   --skip_DS_candidates  Skips defence system candidates identified by PADLOC (i.e. the HEC and PDC systems).
   --cut_no_island CUT_NO_ISLAND
                         Removes matches that are not found within 20 proteins of another immune system.
-Provide system names seperated by ',' (e.g. SoFIC,PD-T4-7).
-Provide 'All' to do this for all systems (Keep in mind this will drastically decrease your output (e.g. CRISPR-Cas systems usually aren't)).
+Provide system names seperated by \',\' (e.g. SoFIC,PD-T4-7).
+Provide \'All\' to do this for all systems (Keep in mind this will drastically decrease your output (e.g. CRISPR-Cas systems usually aren\'t)).
   -v, --verbose         Verbose output.
   -q, --quiet           Quiet output.
   -m, --meta            When running on a metagenome.
 Uses metagenome version of prodigal.